groupvine/gv-doc/aside/social/index.md

 <div id="gv-email-from-inbox"></div>

-To send an email to your account from your own inbox, simply send it to your account's Abbreviation '@' groupvine.email, for example:
+To send an email to your account from your own inbox, simply send it to your account's Abbreviation '@' groupvine.com, for example:

 ```
-bingotech@groupvine.email
+bingotech@groupvine.com
 ```

 Note, Abbreviation can be found by going to Settings->Account Info.